-13. The guidance requires that the impact on the Council's Prudential Indicators should be considered when preparing a Flexible Use of Capital Receipts Strategy.
+- 13. The guidance requires that the impact on the Council's Prudential Indicators should be considered when preparing a Flexible Use of Capital Receipts Strategy. - 14.
+The indicators considered / affected by this strategy are as follows:

-- 14. The indicators considered / affected by this strategy are as follows; - Estimates of Capital Expenditure indicator increased by a maximum of £0.5m in 2018/19; - Capital Financing Requirement unaffected as expenditure will be funded from capital receipts which have not been earmarked for other purposes within the approved capital programme for 2018/19; - Financing costs as a percentage of net revenue stream (%) not impacted as no change in debt financing costs; - Incremental Impact on Council Tax of additional capital investment no impact on council tax; - 15.
+- Estimates of Capital Expenditure indicator increased by a maximum of £0.5m in 2017/18; - Capital Financing Requirement unaffected as expenditure will be funded from capital receipts which have not been earmarked for other purposes within the approved capital programme for 2017/18; - Financing costs as a percentage of net revenue stream (%) not impacted as no change in debt financing costs; - Incremental Impact on Council Tax of additional capital investment no impact on council tax; - 15.
 Subject to confirmation of capital receipts of £0.5m this strategy is considered prudent and affordable and will have no impact on the Council's operational and authorised borrowing limits.
-Adopting a level of £0.5m capital receipts to use flexibly in 2018/19 from disposals of land and property assets is considered reasonable given actual and anticipated disposals in respect of Red Lane, Colne, Halifax Road, Brierfield, housing units in Whitefield, Nelson and windfall receipts from other ad hoc disposals.
-See table at the end of this document for summary details. - 16.
+Adopting a level of £0.5m capital receipts to use flexibly in 2017/18 from disposals of land and property assets is considered reasonable given anticipated disposals in respect of Red Lane, Colne, Halifax Road, Brierfield, housing units in Whitefield, Nelson and windfall receipts from other ad hoc disposals. - 16.
 Subject to approval by full Council this Strategy will be published on the Council's website and be subject to monitoring and reporting via the Executive and Council.